 (C) Procedures for filing, or mailing a motion or notice related to a board hearing shall comply with the following:

 (1) Any notice specifying the date, time, and place for a hearing mailed by the board shall be mailed by certified mail, or regular mail with a certificate of mailing, to respondent and, if applicable, respondent's representative of record.

-(D) A certified copy of a conviction, plea of guilty to, or a judicial finding of guilt of any crime from a court of competent jurisdiction shall be conclusive proof of the commission of all elements of that crime.
+(D) A certified copy of a conviction, plea of guilty to, judicial finding of guilt,judicial finding of eligibility for pretrial diversion or similar program, or judicial finding of eligibility for intervention in lieu of conviction related to a felony or misdemeanor from a court of competent jurisdiction shall be conclusive proof of the commission of all elements of the felony or misdemeanor .